Advice for New College Grads: How to Find Work as a Freelance Writer

 Just getting started on a writing career?
 Read these tips for success.

-About this time of year—as new college graduates are hitting the cold reality of the working world—I start getting questions about how to find work as a writer.
+Around this time of year—as new college graduates are hitting the cold reality of the working world—I start getting questions about how to find work as a writer.
 How did I get started?
-What advice can I pass on?
+What advice can I share?

 When I got my undergraduate degree in English, I had no idea how to get a job.
 None.
 I was the first person in my family to graduate from college, so getting the degree was the big goal for me.
 Nobody gave me much career counseling, and I didn’t know enough to seek it out myself.